 Asking judges to pass judgment on all U.S. energy policy was a bridge too far.

-Ninth Circuit judges threw out the Juliana litigation this morning.
-They basically said, though in more legalistic language, that you can’t get the Green New Deal by court order.
-It was wrong for the Supreme Court to step in at the last minute to put the trial on hold, rather than giving the plaintiffs their …CONTINUE READING
+The Ninth Circuit threw out the Juliana litigation this morning.
+The two judges in the majority basically said, legalistic language, that you can’t get the Green New Deal by court order.
+It was wrong for the Supreme Court to step in at the last minute to put the trial on hold, rather than giving the …CONTINUE READING

 Guest Blogger Michael Wara: The Trump Administration Moves to Guarantee Profits for Coal-fired and Nuclear Power Plants

 Finally, something anti-regulation conservatives and pro-environment progressives can agree on: dislike of the Sec.
 Perry’s Resilience and Reliability NOPR